JanWelker/bootc-tests/README.md

 - Container images are pushed to GitHub Container Registry
 - Only trusted base images from quay.io are used
 - Minimal package installation reduces attack surface
+- User credentials are stored as GitHub Secrets and substituted at build time
+- SSH access is configured with public key authentication
+- Admin user has sudo privileges via wheel group membership

 ## Troubleshooting